TommyP-7/NoGrindMod/README.md

   - 1 Runic Elixir + 1 Magic Amulet -> 1 Rerolled Magic Amulet
   - 1 Runic Elixir + 1 Rare Amulet -> 1 Rerolled Rare Amulet

+### General Changes
+- Intro Logo Videos skipped.
+- Used with D2RLAN, it naturally inherits its features (credit to Bonesy for all of them - toggled in the D2RLAN interface):
+  - Display Advanced Monster Stats.
+  - TCP/IP Support.
+  - Infinite Stash Storage.
+  - Display Item Levels.
+  - Loot Filters.
+  - Infinite Respecs (ALT+Click on PLUS sign next to character stat OR via a D2RLAN hotkey set in the D2RLAN interface).
+  - Mercenaries can wear ALL pieces of gear (even 2 Rings).
+  - Massively expanded Inventory + Horadric Cube + Stash space sizes.
+  - And many more...